Thinking of joining?

 My child wants to race but why choose Wildcat Ski Team over other programs in Mount Washington Valley?

 Wildcat is special for a number of reasons.
 First, our program is one of the most economical ski racing programs in Mount Washington Valley.
-Because we do so much of our own fund-raising by hosting races and other events, we are able to keep the cost of the program down.
+Because we do so much of our own fundraising by hosting races and other events, we are able to keep the cost of the program down.
 Second, our coaches are all former racers with years of coaching experience and an undying passion for the sport.
-The program has a philosophy that balances cutting edge coaching techniques and excellent ski terrain with a low-pressure high-learning atmosphere.
+The program has a philosophy that balances cutting-edge coaching techniques and excellent ski terrain with a low-pressure high-learning atmosphere.
 We believe that the greatest motivator for kids is to have fun and set their own internal goals to achieve a personal best.
 This is achieved virtually every day by each Wildcat Ski Team racer.
 Finally, for many recreational skiers in the Valley, Wildcat Mountain – with its no-nonsense facilities, expert terrain, and unparalleled snow conditions – would be their preferred mountain for skiing even if the kids weren’t in the race program.

 What is a typical day’s schedule?